 Hard water impacts your home comfort

-The wrong type of water can have major impacts on your home’s comfort.
-Here’s just some of the ways that hard water negatively impacts your home:
+The wrong type of water can have a major impact on your home’s comfort.
+Here are just some of the ways that this type of water can negatively impact your home:

-- Your laundry will be stiff and dingy because detergents will not work as well with hard water.
+- Your laundry will be stiff and dingy because detergents do not work well with mineral-heavy water.
 In addition, the minerals in the water, over time, wear down the colors in your favorite outfits.

 - Your skin will be drier, itchier, and harder to deal with, and you’ll feel like your hair is under attack.
 Hard water can aggravate symptoms of eczema.